 Now, looking back, I can see that I simply needed more calories at night.
 I was an athlete at the time, and big meals during the day weren’t practical because they made me feel sluggish and full for track practice—which was usually twice per day.
 I needed more at night because that’s when my body signaled me to replenish my energy reserves.
 Altering my eating plan wouldn’t have stopped my binge eating (because I didn’t know how to dismiss the binge urges at the time), but there was simply no need for me to beat myself up over wanting to eat more at night.
 I should have eaten a little less during the day to fit my lifestyle, and then enjoyed a larger dinner and bedtime snack, without all the shame.
 Everyone has different patterns, so trust yourself to settle on eating times and amounts that work for you.

-[If you feel like you need one-on-one support in creating a meal plan for yourself and nourishing your body during and after bulimia/binge eating recovery, Brain over Binge Coach Julie can help you with this in one-on-one coaching or group coaching.]
+[If you feel like you need support in creating a plan for nourishing your body during and after binge eating recovery, Brain over Binge Coach Julie can help you with this in one-on-one coaching or group coaching.]

 3: Deal with Blood Sugar Fluctuations

 If you are waking out of a deep sleep in the middle of the night feeling hungry, it could be a blood sugar imbalance.
 Of course, if you have any blood sugar problems, you should always seek a doctor’s advice.
 Here I’m talking about a simple dip in blood sugar that is making you feel like you need to eat something.
 You can try sipping some diluted juice before eating to take the edge off of the craving, and that has the added benefit of hydrating you—to ensure your craving isn’t partially due to thirst.